Project LEAD Scholarship

 - Development of innovative opportunities to network and improve their practice, such as a 2-day Scholar Summit.
 Graduates will join a network of induction support to establish relationships with current program scholars and other graduates.

-Additionally, all candidates must be interested in issues pertaining to adjudicated youth with disabilities in urban settings.
+All candidates must be interested in issues pertaining to adjudicated youth with disabilities in urban settings.